 APP.
 A custom made app has been made and needs to be installed.
 See screen shots below.
 The tracking data phone app created for the project.
 V1 Android only.

 Credits.
 Stanza artwork (C) 2017.
 This newly commissioned artwork is part of The Enlight Programme of artistic events and residencies.
-This project is facilitated by Curated Place and IO Lab.
+This project is facilitated by Curated Place.
 Technical support Nick Rothwell and Jonathan Jones-Morris.

 Volunteers Needed Logistics Needed for presentation events.
-(Minimum 10 up to 1001)
+(Minimum 10 people up to 1001 people)

 58892ed46209e776b5947a42 = Aberdeen = A